 Writing Conferences in the Northeast

-Voted the best writing conference in Maryland by Writer Magazine, the Bay to Ocean Writers Conference boasts more than 25 speakers for 2020, including John DeDakis, Gail Priest, and Ariele Sieling.
+Voted the best writing conference in Maryland by Writer Magazine, the Bay to Ocean Writers Conference boasts more than 25 speakers, including John DeDakis, Gail Priest, and Ariele Sieling.

 Over the past 22 years, the conference has become recognized far and wide for its popular poetry panels, as well as its stellar fiction and nonfiction workshops.

 This one-day event typically sells out fast so check it out sooner rather than later!